chromatic-systems/rho/syllabus.md

 - Machine Learning

-## Week 1 - `Rho` and the Web Stack
+## `Rho` and the Web Stack
 - Introduction to the course
 - Introduction to the command line
 - Running the `Rho` command line interface
 - What is the web
 - Urls and the web
-- Introduction to HTML
+- HTML
-- Introduction to CSS
+- CSS
-- Introduction to Markdown
+- Markdown
-- Introduction to JavaScript
+- JavaScript
-- Introduction to git
+- git
-- Introduction to GitHub
+- GitHub
-- Introduction to Node.js
+- Node.js
-- Introduction to Database - Key Value Stores
+- Database - Key Value Stores
-- Introduction to SSH
+- SSH

-## Week 2 JavaScript
+## JavaScript
 - Javascript deep dive
 - Node.js deep dive
 - Containers lists, maps, sets, objects, trees, graphs ...